wxrdnx/TSJCTF-2022-Challenges/reverse/w4nn4cryp7/solution.md

 ![](https://i.imgur.com/tod2QC3.png)

-From now on, we can boldly guess that `0x4031f0` is the function that generates key and iv.
+From now on, we can boldly guess that `0x4031f0` is the function which generates key and iv.
 Furthermore, it's fair to speculate that `0x86fad0` is the random number generator object.

 ### Obtain the key and iv

 Yet, how do we obtain the key and iv?

-Well, it is quite obvious that they both are local variables, so they should be found on the stack.
+Well, it is quite conspicuous that they're both local variables, so they should be found on the stack.
 What's more, they are both variables inside the `main` function, so they will not be washed away until the end of the program.

 The way to extract the values from the dump file is to first find out the `rbp` when the `main` function executes.
 After that, we can simply calculate the offset and read the values out.